flotiq/flotiq-docs/docs/panel/webhooks.md

 }
 ```

-Note: When executing the `Delete` action, only the object's id is sent in payload:
+Note: When executing the `Delete` action, only the object's id is sent in the payload:

 ```json
 {